 How drought begins and what causes it is complex to determine.
 Simulating it presents a research challenge.

 What is clear is that the recent occurrence of heat waves and heat-related events are attributed to climate change.
 However, how climate change affects extremes in precipitation and drought is not clear-cut.
-Although there is evidence for higher atmospheric pressure and more dry days to come.
+However, there is evidence of higher atmospheric pressure and more dry days.

 Drought risks in New Zealand

-The fact that New Zealand is a water-rich country does not exempt it from drought risks.
-Observations in the last 50 years shows that:
+New Zealand is a water-rich country that does not exempt it from drought risks.
+Observations in the last 50 years show that:

-- There is an increase of winter rainfall in some regions: Whangarei, Wellington and New Plymouth.
+- There is an increase in winter rainfall in some regions: Whangarei, Wellington and New Plymouth.